vlccek/knn-project/readme.md

 2. `tar -xzvf models.tar.gz`
 3. Make sure you have desired images in `images` folder to be processed.
 Image can be downloaded from merlin.
-4. `./run.sh`, the output folder is set to `./output/structure/` alog with the OCR outputs.
+4. `./run.sh`, the output folder is set to `./output/structure/` along with the OCR outputs.